nischalk17/LMS--React-and-Nest/docs/FRONTEND.md

 - Full course information
 - Module list with completion indicators
 - **Module Viewer**:
-  - Large video player (500px+ height) with YouTube URL conversion
+  - Larger 16:9 video player (default ~480px height) with YouTube URL conversion
-  - Embedded PDF viewer with same-tab viewing
+  - PDFs open directly in a new tab for consistent viewing
   - Text content viewer with formatted display
   - "Open in New Tab" options for videos and PDFs
 - **Progress Tracking**: Automatically marks modules as completed when viewed